 I like to think that sometimes people go home at night and say, “I was having a rough day, and you’ll never believe what this total stranger said to me”, referring to a compliment or kind word I extended, which helped changed the direction of their day, even if just for a moment.

-Unfortunately, at one time or another, we have all extended latitude to someone who played the compliment card and then used it against us, and probably on more than one occasion.
+Unfortunately, at one time or another, we have all extended latitude to someone who played the compliment card and then used it against us.
 As the saying goes, “Fool me once, shame on you; fool me twice, shame on me”.
-So the wall goes up slowly one brick at a time, gradually closing ourselves off from receiving those moments of kindness.
+The wall then goes up slowly one brick at a time, gradually closing ourselves off from receiving those gestures of kindness.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.